 We spent a few days staying in Sultanahmet, the cultural centre of Istanbul.
 Our accomodation of choice, The Metropolis Hostel had a roof terrace and overlooked the Bosphorus Sea.
 The room was fine apart from the fact that it was situated adjacent to a metal stairway leading to the roof terrace.
 Consequently, it was a somewhat noisy at night as guests stomped up and down the stairs!
 However, it was in a pleasant leafy area of Istanbul, only a five-minute walk from the Blue Mosque, Topkapi Palace and Hagia Sophia.

 We visited the aforementioned attractions, enjoying the magnificent history and stunning Ottoman architecture.
-We checked out a few of the rooftop bars, most of which had glorious views of Sultanahmet.
-The Grand Bazaar was a confusing labyrinth where everything from ornate lamps to gold chains could be purchased.
-The Spice Market was piled high with aromatic spices, perfumes, oils, nougat, honey and Turkish delight.
+Of course, we had to check out a few of the rooftop bars for research purposes, most of which had glorious views of Sultanahmet.
+The Grand Bazaar was a confusing labyrinth, where everything from ornate lamps to gold chains could be purchased and the Spice Market was piled high with aromatic spices, perfumes, oils, nougat, honey and Turkish delight.

 We enjoyed a visit to the Cistern, an atmospheric underground reservoir surrounded by Roman pillars and we took a ferry ride on the Bosphorus Sea.
 Crossing the Galata Bridge, we took advantage of ‘Free Thursday’ to visit the Istanbul Museum of Modern Art.
 It was a cool contemporary space full of striking artwork.
 In Taksim Square, the heart of Istanbul, we perused sweet shops brimming with hundreds of varieties of Turkish delight.

 Our favourite Turkish snack was the simit, a sesame encrusted bread ring sold by street vendors.
 Turkish food was a revelation – mezes consisting of freshly baked Turkish bread accompanied by dips such as tzatziki, hummus and haydari, along with marinated vegetables.
 Furthermore, we can’t overlook mentioning the pot kebabs, where the pot has to be smashed to release the contents of the meal.
 For dessert, it was difficult to resist deliciously sticky baklava.

 A night out in Sultanahmet involved the amazing feats of a whirling dervish followed by a hangover from hell the following morning – Turkish wine was surprisingly good!